-Jack Ross's latest work of fiction, The Annotated Tree Worship, was published by Paper Table in 2017.
-It was highly commended in the 2018 NZSA Heritage Book Awards.
-His previous publications include five poetry collections (City of Strange Brunettes - 1998, Chantal's Book - 2002, To Terezin - 2007, Celanie - 2012, and A Clearer View of the Hinterland - 2014), three novels (Nights with Giordano Bruno - 2000, The Imaginary Museum of Atlantis - 2006, and EMO - 2008), as well as three books of short fiction.
+Jack Ross's latest work of fiction, Ghost Stories, was published by Lasavia Publishing in 2019.
+His previous novel, The Annotated Tree Worship (2017), was highly commended in the 2018 NZSA Heritage Book Awards.
+His other publications include five poetry collections (City of Strange Brunettes - 1998, Chantal's Book - 2002, To Terezin - 2007, Celanie - 2012, and A Clearer View of the Hinterland - 2014), three novels (Nights with Giordano Bruno - 2000, The Imaginary Museum of Atlantis - 2006, and EMO - 2008), as well as three books of short fiction.

-He is the managing editor of Poetry New Zealand, and has also edited a number of books and journals, including (with Jan Kemp) the trilogy of audio / text anthologies Classic, Contemporary and New NZ Poets in Performance (Auckland University Press, 2006-8).
+He was the managing editor of Poetry New Zealand from 2014 to 2020, and has edited a number of other books and journals, including (with Jan Kemp) the trilogy of audio / text anthologies Classic, Contemporary and New NZ Poets in Performance (Auckland University Press, 2006-8).
 He has a Doctorate in English and Comparative Literature from the University of Edinburgh and works as a Senior Lecturer in Creative Writing at Massey University's Albany campus.
-Further details can be found on his blog The Imaginary Museum, available at the address above.
+Further details can be found on his blog The Imaginary Museum, available as a link above.

 Celanie: Poems & Drawings after Paul Celan (2012)

 Poems by Jack Ross & Drawings by Emma Smith.
 Introduction by Jack Ross.
 Afterword by Bronwyn Lloyd.
 ISBN: 978-0-473-22484-4.
 Pania Samplers, 3.
 Auckland: Pania Press, 2012.
 168 pp.